rosscg/crisis-data/README.md

 Streaming functionality tracks keywords and adds associated users to DB (does not save tweet)

+If multiple Twitter tokens are intended to be used, the fork of Tweepy must be installed instead.

 Local installation:
 Install Redis from https://redis.io/ or brew, and follow instructions.